NARCOTIC/Confuse-Trackers/README.md

 ## 👨🏽‍💻 Confuse-Trackers
-⚠️ __This program searches google and visits websites randomly to make it really hard to track you and fingerprint you.__
+⚠️ __This program searches google and visits websites randomly to make it hard to fingerprint you.__

 ⚠️ __This program will / will not confuse trackers with advanced technology we see these days.__